-3. Students who are absent from school for any reason will be given the opportunity to make up the work missed.
+Students who are absent from school for any reason will be given the opportunity to make up the work missed.
 Make-up work will not include any additional work as a penalty for the student's absence, but the assignment may be an alternate version of that completed by the rest of the class.
 Students are responsible for obtaining their make-up assignments from teachers and scheduling times for taking any missed assessments.
-Teachers shall include course make-up policy in the syllabus and communicate expectations Activities
+Teachers shall include course make-up policy in the syllabus and communicate expectations with students at the outset of each semester.